BUFFINGTON: Another civil war?

 As the months have passed, Trump and his followers have continued to claim, falsely, that the 2020 election was rigged and stolen.
 It wasn't and there is zero evidence to back up those claims.

 But the claims have not faded.
-Instead, they have become a rallying cry for Republican Tump supporters.
+Instead, they have become a rallying cry for Republican Trump supporters.
 Around that false claim, they have attempted to rewrite history by downplaying the mob of Jan.
-6. Our own 9th District Congressman Andrew Clyde has been part of that rewriting of history by comparing the Jan.
+6. Ninth District Congressman Andrew Clyde has been part of that rewriting of history by comparing the Jan.
 6 mob to tourists.

 That is Orwellian double-speak.
-Those who stormed the Capital were really traitors, not patriots.
-They weren't trying to protect democracy, they were attempting to destroy it.
+Those who stormed the Capitol were really traitors, not patriots.
+They weren't trying to protect democracy; they were attempting to destroy it.

 And it was Trump and his followers who attempted to steal an election, not his opponent.